Anchovy: Taxonomy

+Evolution

+The earliest known fossil records of anchovy relatives are of large predatory stem-anchovies (Clupeopsis and Monosmilus) from the early and middle Eocene of the Tethys Ocean, in Belgium and Pakistan.
+The large fangs of these early anchovy relatives has led to the nickname "saber-toothed anchovies" (not to be confused with the extant genus Lycengraulis).
+The earliest record of a true anchovy is of the stem-engrauline Eoengraulis from the Early Eocene of Monte Bolca, Italy.

+Despite their abundance in the modern day and their tendency to form huge schools, anchovies are relatively rare in the fossil record.
+Many species that were formerly considered fossil anchovies are thought to either not be anchovies or are too fragmentary to confidently assign to this group.
+The rarity of anchovies in the fossil record may be an artifact of preservation; fossil anchovies are only recognizable as such when well-preserved, but anchovies tend to inhabit highly turbid nearshore marine environments where preservation as fossils is much less likely, while well-preserved fossil fishes tend to be found in deposits formed in deeper water.

 Characteristics

 Anchovies are small, green fish with blue reflections due to a silver-colored longitudinal stripe that runs from the base of the caudal (tail) fin.
 They range from 2 to 40 cm in adult length, and their body shapes are variable with more slender fish in northern populations.

 The snout is blunt with tiny, sharp teeth in both jaws.
 The snout contains a unique rostral organ, believed to be electro-sensory in nature, although its exact function is unknown.
 The mouth is larger than that of herrings and silversides, two fish which anchovies closely resemble in other respects.
 The anchovy eats plankton and recently hatched fish.

 Distribution

 Anchovies are found in scattered areas throughout the world's oceans, but are concentrated in temperate waters, and are rare or absent in very cold or very warm seas.
 They are generally very accepting of a wide range of temperatures and salinity.
 Large schools can be found in shallow, brackish areas with muddy bottoms, as in estuaries and bays.

 The European anchovy is abundant in the Mediterranean, particularly in the Alboran Sea, Aegean Sea and the Black Sea.
 This species is regularly caught along the coasts of Crete, Greece, Sicily, Italy, France, Turkey, Northern Iran, Portugal and Spain.
 They are also found on the coast of northern Africa.
 The range of the species also extends along the Atlantic coast of Europe to the south of Norway.
 Spawning occurs between October and March, but not in water colder than 12 C. The anchovy appears to spawn at least 100 km from the shore, near the surface of the water.